eturkes/directory/README.md

-# Simple directory of my public Github repositories
+# Simple directory of some of my Github repos

 ## Analyses
 - [transcriptomics-benchmarks](https://github.com/eturkes/transcriptomics-benchmarks)